Modern Views of Machine Learning for Precision Psychiatry: Background of Neuroimaging

-\begin{itemize} \item \textbf{MRI.} MRI is a non-invasive imaging technology that produces three-dimensional detailed anatomical images and has been widely used in clinics for diagnosis, staging, and follow-up of brain disease \cite{olabi2011there}. \item \textbf{DTI.} DTI is a technological advancement that allows researchers and clinicians to assess human white matter pathways in vivo \cite{podwalski2021magnetic}.
-DTI has shown its promise in characterizing neuroanatomical connectivity underlying white matter tracts, which is hard to be captured by MRI. \item \textbf{fMRI.} fMRI is a hemodynamic technique that uses MR imaging to measure brain functional activity; it works by detecting the small regional changes in blood oxygenation and flow, known as blood oxygenation level-dependent (BOLD) signals, occurring in response to neural activity \cite{smith2013resting}.
-Due to the excellent spatial resolution, fMRI has been extensively used for studying neurobiological basis of various psychiatric disorders. \item \textbf{PET.} PET is a functional imaging technique that uses radioactive substances known as radiotracers to visualize and measure changes in metabolic processes, and other physiological activities including blood flow, regional chemical composition, and absorption.
-The successful application of PET has been reported in biomarker studies for psychotic disorders \cite{coughlin2019opportunities}. \item \textbf{EEG.} EEG is a non-invasive neuroimaging technique to measure electrical activity from neuronal populations via electrodes on the scalp.
-Due to its low cost and ease of data collection, EEG provides a practical tool to be used in a variety of clinical environments \cite{hamilton2020electroencephalography}. \item \textbf{MEG.} MEG is an imaging technique that uses sensitive devices called superconducting quantum interference devices to measure the magnetic fields produced by electrical activity in the brain.
-MEG is less affected by secondary currents and demonstrates superior spatial resolution compared with EEG \cite{williams2018recent}. \item \textbf{ECoG.} ECoG can be viewed as invasive intracranial EEG that measures brain signals from the cortical surface.
-Because the subdural electrodes are placed directly on the cortical surface, the ECoG signals have better signal-to-noise ratio (SNR) and excellent spatial and spectral resolution compared with EEG \cite{parvizi2018}.
-ECoG has a long history of use in clinical neurosurgery since its initial application in epilepsy surgery, and has been recently used in research studies of mental disorders, such as depression and mood disorders \cite{sani2018mood,scangos2021}.
-Micro-ECoG ($\mu$ECoG) utilizes micro-scale electrodes with contact site diameters many orders of magnitude smaller than traditional clinical ECoG electrode sites and minimized inter-electrode spacing, allowing for even greater spatial resolution of the measured brain signals. \item \textbf{fNIRS.} fNIRS is an optical brain monitoring technique that uses near-infrared spectroscopy to measure cortical hemodynamic activities for functional neuroimaging \cite{ferrari2012brief}.
-Alongside EEG, fNIRS can also be used in portable settings for studying psychiatric disorders \cite{gosse2021functional}. \end{itemize}
+\begin{itemize} \item \textbf{MRI.} MRI is a non-invasive imaging technology that produces 3-D anatomical images and has been widely used in clinics for diagnosis, staging, and follow-up of brain disease \citep{olabi2011there}. \item \textbf{DTI.} DTI is a technological advancement that allows researchers and clinicians to assess human white matter pathways in vivo \citep{podwalski2021magnetic}.
+DTI has shown its promise in characterizing neuroanatomical connectivity underlying white matter tracts, which is hard to be captured by MRI. \item \textbf{fMRI.} fMRI is a hemodynamic technique to characterize functional activity of the brain by measuring blood oxygenation level-dependent (BOLD) signals \citep{smith2013resting}.
+Due its good spatial resolution, fMRI has been extensively used for studying neurobiological basis of various psychiatric disorders. \item \textbf{PET.} PET is a functional imaging technique that uses radioactive substances known as radiotracers to visualize and measure changes in metabolic processes, and other physiological activities including blood flow, regional chemical composition, and absorption.
+The successful application of PET has been reported in biomarker studies for psychotic disorders \citep{coughlin2019opportunities}. \item \textbf{EEG.} EEG measures electrical activity from neuronal populations via electrodes on the scalp.
+Due to its low cost and ease of data collection, EEG provides a practical tool to be used in a variety of clinical environments \citep{hamilton2020electroencephalography}. \item \textbf{MEG.} MEG uses superconducting quantum interference devices to measure the magnetic fields produced by electrical activity in the brain.
+MEG is less affected by secondary currents and demonstrates superior spatial resolution compared with EEG \citep{williams2018recent}. \item \textbf{ECoG.} ECoG can be viewed as invasive intracranial EEG that measures brain signals from the cortical surface.
+Because the subdural electrodes are placed directly on the cortical surface, the ECoG signals have better signal-to-noise ratio (SNR) and excellent spatial and spectral resolution compared with EEG \citep{parvizi2018}.
+ECoG has a long history of use in clinical neurosurgery since its initial application in epilepsy surgery, and has been recently used in research studies of mental disorders, such as depression and mood disorders \citep{sani2018mood,scangos2021}.
+Micro-ECoG ($\mu$ECoG) utilizes micro-scale electrodes with contact site diameters many orders of magnitude smaller than traditional clinical ECoG electrode sites and minimized inter-electrode spacing, allowing for even greater spatial resolution of measured brain signals. \item \textbf{fNIRS.} fNIRS is an optical brain monitoring technique that uses near-infrared spectroscopy to measure cortical hemodynamic activities for functional neuroimaging \citep{ferrari2012brief}.
+Alongside EEG, fNIRS can also be used in portable settings for studying psychiatric disorders \citep{gosse2021functional}. \end{itemize}